peter23/PicoFramework/README.md

 2) `app/controllers/hello/world/123/_default.php`

 3) `app/controllers/hello/world.php`
 This controller will be used only if there is "/hello/world" element in "qparam_controllers" config.
-Also "123" will be put in `$_QPARAM` variable (in controllers scope).
+Also "123" will be put in `$_QPARAM` variable (in controller's scope).
 If there is no "/hello/world" in "qparam_controllers" config, then processing of this route will be stopped and LoadException will be thrown.

 4) `app/controllers/hello/world/_default.php`.
 QParam mechanism will work similarly to the point 3.